 For individuals with gastroparesis who receive GES, the evidence includes randomized controlled trials (RCTs), non randomized studies, and case series.
 Relevant outcomes are symptoms and treatment related morbidity.
-Several crossover RCTs have been published.
+Five crossover RCTs have been published.
 A 2017 meta-analysis of these 5 RCTs did not find a significant benefit of GES on the severity of symptoms associated with gastroparesis.
-However, numerous case series and uncontrolled studies on GES have been published.
-These studies generally report improvements in symptoms following treatment.
-Patients who have refractory, chronic gastroparesis, gastric electrical stimulation may provide relief of symptoms for this specific population.
+Patients generally reported improved symptoms at follow-up whether or not the device was turned on, suggesting a placebo effect.
+The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 For individuals who have obesity who receive GES, the evidence includes one published randomized study as well as small case series and uncontrolled trials.
 Relevant outcomes are change in disease status and treatment-related morbidity.
-The published RCT (the SHAPE trial) did not show significant improvement in weight loss with gastric electrical stimulation compared with sham stimulation.
-The evidence is insufficient to determine the effects of the technology on health outcomes.
+The published RCT (the SHAPE trial) did not show significant improvement in weight loss with gastric electrical stimulation compared with a sham stimulation.
+The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.